nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_presenting_complaints_or_issues.md

 		</tr>
   <tr>
    <td>Presenting complaints or issue</td>
    <td>The list and description of the health problems and issues experienced by the patient resulting in the attendance.
-This may include disease state, medical condition, response and reaction to therapies, eg blackout, dizziness, chest pain, follow-up from admission, falls, a specific procedure, investigation or treatment.</td>
+This may include disease state, medical condition, response and reaction to therapies, e.g. blackout, dizziness, chest pain, follow-up from admission, falls, a specific procedure, investigation or treatment.</td>
    <td>1 only</td>
    <td>M</td>
    <td>Only ONE (chief complaint) sent as per the ECDS Emergency Care Chief Complaint code set (SNOMED CT).Text and if available a SNOMED CT concept carried in the CodeableConcept of the <b>Condition.code</b> FHIR element.</td>